nmosk/wes_cap/README.md

 * If using web mode, you will need to add the SSID and password into the code.
 You will also need to access your router and set up port forwarding.
 * For file 2, nothing should need to be updated, just upload it to the Arduino nano inside the remote.

+##### Hardware details

+* Arduino R4 wifi is used as the main server board
+* DHT11 is used as a temperature and humidity sensor that would be attached to a roof tile
+* HC-12 is a wireless module used to facilitate comms between the remote and the server
+* Arduino Nano is used as the controller for the remote
+* 12V D batteries are used to power the hardware

 ##### Outline of server_with_remote.ino
 <details>
 <summary> server_with_remote.ino </summary>